GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_design_2.md

 - _"Access to health care in Maputo, Mozambique in 2022"_
 - _"Flooding Risk in Ghardaïa, Algeria"_

 __The legend__ is key to interpreting the information represented on the map.
-Without it, it is impossible to understand the meaning of the different symbols and colours used map.
+Without it, it is impossible to understand the meaning of the different symbols and colours used on the map.
 In order to guide the reader, the legend must be:

 - __Comprehensive__: All the data on the map must be presented in the legend.
 - __Representative__: The figures on the map and in the legend must match (same size, same color, ...).